burkostya/terraform-provider-vscale/README.md

 Using the provider
 ----------------------

-See the [DigitalOcean Provider documentation](https://www.terraform.io/docs/providers/do/index.html) to get started using the DigitalOcean provider.
+See [example](https://github.com/vganyn/terraform-provider-vscale/tree/master/example) to create scalets from list defined in devs variable.